touilleMan/touilleman.github.io/touilleman.xyz/content/blog/2016-06-09_the-meta-article/contents.md

-title: The meta article - Warmup with lektor
+Title: The meta article - Warmup with lektor
----
-author: Emmanuel Leblond
----
-pub_date: 2016-06-09
+Date: 2016-06-09
----
+Category: Misc
-categories: python, misc
+Tags: python; misc
----
-twitter_handle: touilleMan
----
-body:

 This blog aims at writting about my experiences in programming, so what better start but to talk about my experience building this blog !